celienbonhomme/ml_project/README.md

 3. **Push Your Branch:** Once your feature is complete and tested locally, push your branch to the remote repository using `git push origin feature/new-feature-name`.

-4. **Open a Pull Request:** Finally, open a pull request (PR) to merge your feature branch into the master branch.
-Be sure to provide a clear description of the changes in your PR.

 ## Commit Message Conventions